-October IBLCE exam results are out.
+October IBLCE Exam results are out.
 Congratulations to those who passed!
 I’d love to hear about your success and celebrate along with you!
 Did you take attend one of our Lactation Exam Review courses or a Picture Perfect Seminar?
-Maybe our online study packages were just the ticket to help you study and succeed?
+Maybe our online review packages were just the ticket to help you study and succeed?
 But, I’ve already heard from a few of you looking for help.
-Maybe you didn’t pass the IBLCE exam, and you’re looking where to go from here.
+Maybe you didn’t pass the IBLCE Exam, and you’re looking where to go from here.

 You’re wondering where things went wrong, or asking how to do things differently the next time around, and how to see success on your next attempt.
 Over the years, I’ve helped a lot of people coming from the place you’re in, and I can help you, too!